Treximet

 This medication may raise your blood pressure.
 Check your blood pressure regularly and tell your doctor if the results are high.

-Tell your doctor right away if you have any serious side effects, including: blue fingers/toes/nails, cold hands/feet, difficult/painful swallowing, easy bleeding/bruising, hearing changes (such as ringing in the ears), mental/mood changes, signs of kidney problems (such as change in the amount of urine), unexplained stiff neck, symptoms of heart failure (such as swelling ankles/feet, unusual tiredness, unusual/sudden weight gain).
+Tell your doctor right away if you have any serious side effects, including: blue fingers/toes/nails, cold hands/feet, difficult/painful swallowing, easy bleeding/bruising, hearing changes (such as ringing in the ears), mental/mood changes, signs of kidney problems (such as change in the amount of urine), symptoms of heart failure (such as swelling ankles/feet, unusual tiredness, unusual/sudden weight gain).

 Sumatriptan can commonly cause chest/jaw/neck tightness, pain, or pressure that is usually not serious.
 However, these side effects are like symptoms of a heart attack, which may include chest/jaw/left arm pain, shortness of breath, or unusual sweating.
 Get medical help right away if these or other serious side effects occur, including: fast/irregular heartbeat, fainting, severe stomach/abdominal pain, bloody diarrhea, seizure, signs of a stroke (such as weakness on one side of the body, trouble speaking, sudden vision changes, confusion).